 7. Engagement and Preparedness: Proactive engagement with stakeholders and rigorous preparedness of the disaster recovery (DR) team is pivotal for the smooth execution of a DR plan under pressure.
 This involves:

-a) regular communication with all involved parties about their roles and expectations
+a) regular communication with key personnel and all involved parties about their roles in recovery efforts and expectations

-b) comprehensive training and drills for the DR team.
+b) comprehensive training and drills for the disaster recovery team.

 8. Communication Channels Establishment: Establishing dedicated channels for instant communication among disaster recovery (DR) teams and stakeholders is crucial for maintaining transparency and coordination during a disaster.
 These channels ensure that information flows swiftly and accurately, allowing for real-time updates and decision-making.

-10. Crafting Your Failover Strategy: While it’s crucial to have this safety net, it’s equally important to have a blueprint for returning operations to their original state, once the storm has passed.
-While some might see a disaster as a chance to shift gears permanently, especially toward cloud migration, it’s essential to treat such moves as exceptions rather than the norm.
-Your operations likely started at their original location for good reasons—efficiency, compliance, or specific business needs.
+10. Crafting Your Failover Strategy: While it’s crucial to have this safety net, it’s equally important to have a blueprint for the recovery process to return operations from backup systems to the primary site, once the storm has passed.
+While some might see a disaster as a chance to shift gears permanently, especially toward cloud services migration, it’s essential to treat such moves as exceptions rather than the norm.
+Your operations likely started at their original location for good reasons—efficiency, compliance requirements, or specific business needs.
 So, your operations aren’t just surviving, but thriving, exactly where they’re meant to.

 11. SLA Consideration: Evaluating the necessity of a formal Service Level Agreement (SLA) is a strategic aspect of disaster recovery planning.
 An SLA can set clear expectations for recovery timeframes and data loss tolerances, aligning the DR services with business requirements and potential risks.
 However, it’s important to weigh the benefits of an SLA against the possible constraints it may impose.